-The nature of work undertaken in RSE will be appropriate to the age, experience, reading level, maturity and sensitivity of any SEND pupils.
+Relationships Education, RSE and Health Education must be accessible for all pupils.
+This is particularly important when planning teaching for pupils with special educational needs and disabilities.
+High quality teaching that is differentiated and personalised will be the starting point to ensure accessibility.
+The nature of work undertaken in RSE will be appropriate to the age, experience, reading level, maturity and sensitivity of any pupils with special educational needs or disabilities.
 As pupils mature and develop at different rates, the RSE programme is therefore a 'spiral system' in as much as key concepts are revisited several times throughout the programme.
 This allows for reinforcement at the differentiated stages of pupil maturity.
-Children with learning difficulties and/or disabilities may require support with their learning and adjustments will be made as appropriate.
+Children with special educational needs and/or disabilities may require support with their learning and adjustments will be made as appropriate.